Authentic Communication takes a whole truckload of bravery and courage to practice regularly.

 “The single biggest problem in communication is the illusion that it has taken place” ~ George Bernard Shaw

-So, how can we begin to plunge forward into that forest of perceived doom to get to the other side where truth, honesty and trust reside in our relationships?
+So, how can we begin to plunge forward into that forest of perceived doom to get to the other side where truth, honesty, and trust reside in our personal and business relationships?

 There are some actions you can take immediately to start integrating the ‘practice’ of authentic communication.
 And yes… it does take practice, as it’s a new way of connecting, both to yourself and to others, that you learn and master step by step.
 Practice makes Permanent.